sanikaghanwat/Excel-Sales-KPI-Dashboard./README.md

 - Shows insights with clear visual charts

-## 📂 Files in This Repository
-- `Sales_KPI_Dashboard.xlsx` – The Excel file with dashboard and macros
-- `README.md` – This project description
-- `dashboard_screenshot.png` – Screenshot of the dashboard

 ## 🚀 How to Use
 1. Open the Excel file.
 2. Enable macros.